HaveTimeDrinkTea/w11_Professional_README_Generator/README.md

 AS A developer

-I WANT to a README generator
+I WANT a README generator

 SO THAT I can quickly create a professional README for a new project.